 A third generation musician and native Texan, James Frank graduated from the Juilliard School in 1981, where he studied applied French horn with James Chambers as a Rubenstein scholar.

 As an educator, Mr. Frank received his teaching certificate from the Ohio State University in 1987 and returned to Texas to lead the orchestras of Richardson High School, Vines High School and Plano Senior High School.
 In addition to being consistent sweepstakes winners at U.I.L. contest, orchestras under his direction were named “Best in Class” and “Grand Champion of Texas” three times by American Classic Music Festivals.
-In 1999, the Plano Senior High School Chamber Orchestra was named the TMEA Honor String Orchestra for Texas.
-Mr. Frank has also worked as a Southern Association Evaluator and Region III Orchestra Chairman and continues to serve as a guest clinician, a panelist and as a frequent adjudicator for U.I.L. and other major festivals.
+In 1999, Plano Senior High School Chamber Orchestra was named the TMEA Honor String Orchestra for Texas.
+Mr. Frank has also worked as a Southern Association Evaluator and Region III Orchestra Chairman and continues to serve as a guest clinician, a panelist, TMEA All State Symphony brass coach and as a frequent adjudicator for U.I.L. and other major festivals.

 Philharmonic Sectional Coaches: